 I first baked this cake on a rainy day here in Mumbai.
 I made myself a cup of strong masala chai and was craving something sweet to go with it.
 Not too sweet and certainly not chocolate-y.
 The tea ,with its spices, made me think about a cake with spices.
 I have a recipe for a chai-spiced cake, but I didn’t want the same tea flavours in cake on that day.
 I chose to go with just good ol’ cinnamon.
 It helped that one of my friends coming to visit that day had told me she loves cinnamon in cake 🙂 And wow!
 This cake is something else!

 The cake is super easy to make and super difficult to have just one slice of 🙂 It is nice and tall, moist, not too sweet and has the right punch from the cinnamon.
 From experience I can say it tastes great fresh out of the oven and even better the next day.
-The husband and I ate this for two days, sometimes straight out of the fridge and sometimes after heating it up for 10s in the microwave.
+I ate this for two days, sometimes straight out of the fridge and sometimes after heating it up for 10s in the microwave.

 Given that it is raining almost everywhere right now, this cake is guaranteed to leave you feeling all warm and happy.
 Give it a go and let the cinnamon-y goodness give you a big ol’ cuddle 🙂